Nash0x7E2/flutter-whatsapp-ui-clone/README.md

 ## Build the WhatsApp UI using Flutter

-This repository contains the cde form my series 'Building the Whatsapp UI using Flutter'.
+This repository contains the code from my series 'Building the Whatsapp UI using Flutter'.

 To get started, clone the repo then run flutter run
 ```bash